-The Vietnam defence marshalled by captain Que Ngoc Hai are set for a field day especially with them having to deal with Jordan’s Musa Al-Taamari.
+The Vietnam defence marshaled by captain Que Ngoc Hai are set for a field day especially with them having to deal with Jordan’s Musa Al-Taamari.

 He has one goal and two assists to his name in the tournament.
 And Vietnam’s hopes of progressing to the quarterfinals will rely heavily on them dealing with the Jordanian attacker.

-Jordan vs Vietnam will be one of the first round of 16 matches to be played.
+Jordan vs Vietnam will be one of the first rounds of 16 matches to be played.

-While Jordan have been unbeaten in the tournament so far, beating defending champions Australia, then Syria and drawing with Palestine, Vietnam lost their first two group stage encounters before winning the last one against Yemen to qualify for knockouts on a better disciplinary record.
+While Jordan has been unbeaten in the tournament so far, beating defending champions Australia, then Syria, and drawing with Palestine, Vietnam lost their first two group stage encounters before winning the last one against Yemen to qualify for knockouts on a better disciplinary record.

-Follow all the LIVE action from the round of 16 match here.
+Follow all the LIVE action from the round of 16 matches here.